 Speaking of social unicorns, these women are unique.
 I’m talking about the unmarried woman, with no children.
 She may want to be married, but be a little wary of what she observes in today’s Christian culture.

 Rightfully so, the soaring divorce rate (among Christian marriages and including clergy) may make her ‘gun shy’ about marrying at all.

 She may also see how hard it is for single moms too.
 What’s a woman to do?
 Planning their future is clearly one of the challenges Christian women face.

 For this very reason, many women opt to have children without [the potential disappointment] of marriage.
 However, such a life choice is not God’s plan and creates a myriad of troubles and consequences that can delay or threaten a women’s future success.

 On the other hand, if she does NOT marry, then she must contend with loneliness, the risk of fornication, and a host of other issues.
 So sad.

-I guess I’ll end this long blogs about the challenges women face today by saying Christian women struggle with many of the same pressures as other women.
+I guess I’ll end this long blog post about the challenges women face today by saying Christian women struggle with many of the same pressures as other women.